Tempo logotype

 How do monday.com and Tempo compare?

-Tempo offers a Jira-native strategic portfolio management suite used by 30,000+ companies across more than 15 years on the Atlassian Marketplace.
-Its modular product line – Tempo Structure PPM, Tempo Timesheets, Tempo Capacity Planner, Tempo Financial Manager, Tempo Custom Charts, and Tempo Gantt Charts for Structure PPM – extends Jira's data model directly.
+Tempo offers a Jira-native strategic portfolio management suite and serves 30,000+ companies.
+Its modular product line – including Structure PPM, Timesheets, Capacity Planner, Financial Manager, and Custom Charts – extends Jira's data model directly.

 monday.com is a work platform built to support many teams across many functions with configurable boards, automations, and AI agents.
 Per monday.com's published positioning, it's a horizontal "work OS" with solution pages for marketing, operations, product, IT, and general project work.
 It offers a Jira connector for teams that run engineering in Jira and want cross-functional visibility in monday.com.

-The two products go after overlapping portfolio buyers from different assumptions.
-Meanwhile, monday.com assumes teams need a horizontal platform with no-code configurability and generic AI agents.
-Tempo assumes Jira is already the system of record for execution and that the unmet need is portfolio governance with financial and capacity mechanics – not a second work system alongside Jira.
+The two products go after overlapping portfolio buyers from different starting points.
+Tempo assumes Jira is already the system of record for execution – the unmet need is portfolio governance with financial controls and capacity mechanics, not a second work surface. monday.com assumes teams want a horizontal platform with no-code configurability and AI agents spanning many functions.

 What each solution is best for